14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 ---
 layout: post
 title:  "Transitioning to Web Animations from GreenSock GSAP"
 description: "We recently got a chance to work with the new Web Animations specification when building this year’s Google Santa Tracker.
-We normally use GreenSock GSAP for complex animation sequences and it was interesting to see that the standards are catching up."
+We normally use GreenSock GSAP for complex animation sequences so we were interested to see if the standards are catching up."
 og_image: /images/blog/web-animations-vs-greensock-gsap/web-animations-vs-greensock-gsap.png
 private: true
 ---